shanedjones/cartoon-annotation-tool/README.md

 # Session Annotation Tool

-A Next.js application for recording, annotating, and replaying video sessions with synchronized audio, video, drawing capabilities, and animation category tagging.
+A Next.js application for recording, annotating, and replaying video sessions with synchronized audio, video, drawing capabilities, and annotation category tagging.

 ## Overview